ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 ## Deployment

-Deployments are handled automatically by the [Netlify](https://www.netlify.com/).
+Deployments are handled automatically by the [Netlify](https://www.netlify.com/) - the website is managed under the "Launch Pad OSS Sponsored" team.

 This means that when your changes are merged to `master`, your contribution will automatically be deployed!
 This deployment includes both the actual website as well as [configuration documentation](#configuration).